Mo Abudu: Moments with Mo

+Abudu is the executive producer and host of the TV talk show Moments with Mo, the first syndicated daily talk show on African regional television.

-By October 2009, over 200 episodes had been recorded and aired with topics ranging from lifestyle, through health, culture, politics, entertainment, tradition, to music and inter-racial marriages.
-Guests have included celebrities, Presidents, Nobel Laureates, and the 67th US Secretary-of-State Hillary Clinton, Abudu says the show "highlights the life and accomplishments of a usually well known, but sometimes an undiscovered African individual who by his or her own tenacity and determination has accomplished something, overcome something or been a catalyst for something that makes her or him a role model to others."
+By October 2009, over 200 episodes had been recorded and aired, with topics includinglifestyle, through health, culture, politics, entertainment, tradition, music and inter-racial marriages.
+Guests have included celebrities, presidents, Nobel laureates, and the 67th US Secretary of State, Hillary Clinton.
+Abudu says the show "highlights the life and accomplishments of a usually well known, but sometimes an undiscovered African individual who by his or her own tenacity and determination has accomplished something, overcome something or been a catalyst for something that makes her or him a role model to others."

 Aired on M-Net with TV coverage in 48 African countries, the show now also airs on terrestrial and cable TV in other parts of the world.

-The show's success and intention to change the world's perception of the African continent has led to comparisons to Oprah Winfrey, with The Independent and Slate Afrique calling her "Africa's Oprah" or "Nigerian Winfrey", respectively.
+The show's success and intention to change the world's perception of the African continent has led to comparisons to Oprah Winfrey, with The Independent and Slate Afrique calling Abudu "Africa's Oprah" and "Nigerian Winfrey", respectively.

 The Debaters

-Mo Abudu is the creator and executive producer of The Debaters, a reality television show.
+Abudu is the creator and executive producer of The Debaters, a reality television show.
 Funded by Guaranty Trust Bank, it launched on 3 October 2009.
 The show focuses on "giving Africa a voice" by promoting oratory.